 NMI has policy authority to continue charging for the regulatory activities of Pattern Approval, licensing and legal metrology authority appointments.
-NMI will transition to the new regulatory charging model in the 2019-2020 financial year with the change effective from 1 July 2019.
+NMI transitioned to the new regulatory charging model in the 2019-2020 financial year with the change effective from 1 July 2019.

-The new regulatory charging model has been developed considering the impact on stakeholders and intended policy outcomes.
+The regulatory charging model was developed considering the impact on stakeholders and intended policy outcomes.
 Under the new regulatory charging model:

-- all activities other than Pattern Approval laboratory testing will be fully cost recovered - fees for Pattern Approval laboratory testing will be increased to recover 20 per cent of the associated cost of the activity - depending on the activity, fees will be increased in one step or as staged increases over four years from 1 July 2019.
+- all activities other than Pattern Approval laboratory testing will be fully cost recovered - fees for Pattern Approval laboratory testing will be increased to recover 20 per cent of the associated cost of the activity - depending on the activity, fees increased in one step or as staged increases over four years from 1 July 2019.